avijitj-hub/KDD-Project/README.md

 #### * Machine Learning:
-We will analyze the factors affecting the popularity of trending videos using <b>K-means clustering</b> and <b>Hierarchial clustering</b>.
-We will cluster videos based on common categories and tags and determine trending videos based on values of features like likes, ratings etc.

 We will do sentimental analysis that is, we will take an event / incident date and will find out what other videos became in trending in next 10 days after that incident took place. <br>Based on the tags, we will find data points with the densest scatters and use these densely populated points as cluster centres.
 We will then find out the cluster with highest scatter points.
 This will give us what kind of videos were the highest trending after that incident. <br>As K-means clustering is most suitable to group similar data points together and discover underlying patterns, we will follow this approach and make the clusters based on common tags in videos. <br><br> We will use hierarchical clustering to associate related videos on the basis of their associativity.
 We shall use dendrograms to visualize associativity and set dendrogram threshold limits to separate unrelated videos.
 Hence we shall form clusters on the basis of hierarchical associativity.